 - Greek Yogurt French Onion Dip

 - Herb Artichoke White Bean Dip

-- To the food processor, add CHICKPEAS, ROASTED RED PEPPERS, TAHINI, LEMON ZEST, LEMON JUICE, OLIVE OIL, GARLIC, PAPRIKA, CUMIN, and SALT. *See recipe footnotes to cook chickpeas in the Instant Pot
+- To the food processor or blender, add CHICKPEAS, ROASTED RED PEPPERS, TAHINI, LEMON ZEST, LEMON JUICE, GARLIC, PAPRIKA, and CUMIN.Serving note: reserve a few chickpeas and peppers for garnish

-- Refrigerate hummus in an airtight container up to five days or freeze up to 30 days (or longer if vacuum sealed).
+- Refrigerate in an airtight container up to five days or freeze up to 30 days (or longer if vacuum sealed).

 Nutrition data provided as courtesy estimates using unbranded ingredients from a nutrition database.
 Please consult preferred resource for precise data.